 Students may begin the course and complete it at any time.
 Typically, there is a larger group of students who enroll during the summer and get a head start for the cohort sessions that begins the week after Labor Day.
 Another common beginning time is January prior to the beginning of February winter cohort.
 Given all of the recordings, open office hours and the ability to slip into the closest cohort group, students can begin at any time during the year.

 Below is a chart, showing the live meeting times for all of our online classes.
 Since all of the lectures and exercises are recorded the live sessions are not required, but are a helpful benefit for personal instruction.
 Think of the recorded videos as the class portion of the course and the live meetings as office hours.
 The available meeting times are displayed in green.
 There are two cohort meetings on Thursday.
-One begins the week after Labor Day and finishes in the summer.
+One begins the week after Labor Day and finishes in the spring.
 The second one begins at the beginning of February and finishes prior to December (allowing for some breaks in the summer).
-These meetings work through the exercises of each lesson (one lesson per week) and are recorded to be available for those who can’t attend the live meeting time.
-The other sessions run year round so students can work at their own pace or get a head start on the cohort sessions.
-Our goal is to be as flexible as possible with your personal learning pace.

 Meetings will not occur during weeks when Prof. Schwandt must travel and on the following holidays: